I'm working on a new extension and I figured some might be interested.

 You can find the extension here https://github.com/clarkwinkelmann/flarum-ext-translation-inspector

-There's no version tagged yet, but you should be able to install it with
+There's no version tagged yet, but you should be able to install it with As of June, the extension is now properly tagged.
+Use

 composer require clarkwinkelmann/flarum-ext-translation-inspector:dev-master